Skip to content

 Update

-Pages with good fundamentals but declining performance due to outdated information, weak keyword usage, structural problems, or content that no longer fully matches current search intent.
-Each receives a detailed update brief.
+Pages with good fundamentals but declining performance due to outdated information, weak keyword usage, or structural problems.
+Each receives a detailed update brief covering exactly what to change and why.

 M